DriftRec: Adapting diffusion models to blind JPEG restoration: Results and Discussion

 In \cref{tab:metrics}, we quantitatively compare all methods on \celeba{} for the quality factors \ac{qf} $\in \{30, 20, 10, 5\}$, using the reference-based metrics \ac{ssim} \cite{wang2004image} and \ac{psnr}, the perceptual metric \acf{lpips} \cite{zhang2018perceptual}, and the distribution-based metrics \ac{fid} \cite{FIDref} and \ac{kid} \cite{binkowski2018demystifying}.
 We use the official code by Zhang et al.~\cite{zhang2018perceptual} to calculate \ac{lpips}, the \texttt{scikit-image} Python library~\cite{van2014scikit} to calculate \ac{ssim} and \ac{psnr}, and the \texttt{piq} Python library~\cite{kastryulin2022piq} to calculate \ac{kid} and \ac{fid}, using default settings throughout.
 We evaluate all metrics on our test set of 4500 \celeba{} images.

 Judging from \ac{kid} and \ac{fid}, all variants of DriftRec consistently model the clean image distribution of \celeba{} significantly more faithfully than the compared methods.
 All other methods, except the also diffusion-based DDRM~\cite{kawar2022jpeg}, either worsen \ac{kid} and \ac{fid} scores or only marginally improve them compared to the compressed images.
+The GAN-based variant of QGAC is still outperformed by DriftRec in this regard, despite being generative, non-blind, and using a larger network (see \cref{tab:params}).
 It is important to point out that \ac{kid} and \ac{fid} only compare the \emph{distributions} of extracted features from all test images against the features from the ground-truth distribution, and thus only judge how plausible the reconstructions are overall.
 They cannot be used directly to make a statement about the faithfulness of each single reconstruction to its ground-truth reference image.
 However, the reference-based perceptual metric \ac{lpips} also shows a consistent advantage of all DriftRec variants methods in terms of perceptual quality for all \ac{qf} values, which matches our subjective visual inspection.